bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 We just talked about logging, and while it might be interesting to log these kinds of problems, more importantly, there should be some kind of external monitoring in place to determine something is wrong and should be fixed.
 You'll need to have some kind of service that checks the health of your servers, network, and application.

-The solution to fix these kind of issues lies mostly _outside_ of the application.

 Regarding feedback to the user, we all know the phrase "An error occurred, please try again".
 Although this often feels (and is) not very helpful, for expected errors this might be quite useful.
 Chances are there was just a hickup in the connection, or a standby server took over for a failing server, so retrying a few seconds later might already help.

 Expected errors can be predicted up front, and therefore can and should be tested.
 You could, for example, shut down a server, disconnect the WiFi, make deliberate mistakes in config files, etc. and see how the application responds.